albe/node-event-storage/README.md

     // do something with event, but be sure to de-duplicate or have idempotent handling });
 ```

+Since a consumer is always bound to a specific stream, you need to create a stream for the specific consumer first,
+if it needs to listen to events from different [write-streams](#event-streams).

 **Note**
 > The consuming of events will start as soon as a handler for the `data` event is registered and suspended